Greta Garbo

-Greta Garbo (born Greta Lovisa Gustafsson; 18 September 1905 – 15 April 1990) was a Swedish-American actress.
-Regarded as one of the greatest screen actresses, she was known for her melancholic, somber persona, her film portrayals of tragic characters, and her subtle and understated performances.
+Greta Garbo (born Greta Lovisa Gustafsson; 18 September 1905 – 15 April 1990) was a Swedish and American actress.
+She was a premier star during Hollywood's silent and early golden eras.
+Regarded as one of the greatest screen actresses of all time, she is known for her melancholic and somber screen persona, her film portrayals of tragic characters, and her subtle and understated performances.
 In 1999, the American Film Institute ranked Garbo fifth on its list of the greatest female stars of classic Hollywood cinema.

 Garbo launched her career with a secondary role in the 1924 Swedish film The Saga of Gösta Berling.
 Her performance caught the attention of Louis B. Mayer, chief executive of Metro-Goldwyn-Mayer (MGM), who brought her to Hollywood in 1925.
 She stirred interest with her first American silent film, Torrent (1926).
-Garbo's performance in Flesh and the Devil (1927), her third movie, made her an international star.
-In 1928, Garbo starred in A Woman of Affairs, which catapulted her at MGM to its highest box-office star, surpassing the long-reigning Lillian Gish.
-Other well-known Garbo films from the silent era are The Mysterious Lady (1928), The Single Standard (1929) and The Kiss (1929).
+Garbo's performance in Flesh and the Devil (1926), her third movie in the United States, made her an international star.
+In 1928, Garbo starred in A Woman of Affairs, which catapulted her to MGM's highest box-office star, surpassing the long-reigning Lillian Gish.
+Other well-known Garbo films from the silent era are The Mysterious Lady (1928), The Single Standard (1929), and The Kiss (1929).

 With Garbo's first sound film, Anna Christie (1930), MGM marketers enticed the public with the tagline "Garbo talks!"
-That same year she starred in Romance and for her performances in both films she received the first of three nominations for the Academy Award for Best Actress.
+That same year she starred in Romance and for her performances in both films she received her first combined nomination out of three nominations for the Academy Award for Best Actress.
 By 1932 her success allowed her to dictate the terms of her contracts and she became increasingly selective about her roles.
-She continued in films such as Mata Hari (1931), Susan Lenox (Her Fall and Rise) (1931), Grand Hotel (1932), Queen Christina (1933) and Anna Karenina (1935).
+She continued in films such as Mata Hari (1931), Susan Lenox (Her Fall and Rise) (1931), Grand Hotel (1932), Queen Christina (1933), and Anna Karenina (1935).

-Many critics and film historians consider her performance as the doomed courtesan Marguerite Gautier in Camille (1936) to be her finest and the role gained her a second Academy Award nomination.
+Many critics and film historians consider her performance as the doomed courtesan Marguerite Gautier in Camille (1936) to be her finest and the role gained her a third Academy Award nomination.
 However, Garbo's career soon declined and she became one of many stars labelled box office poison in 1938.
-Her career revived with a turn to comedy in Ninotchka (1939), which earned her a third Academy Award nomination.
-But after the failure of Two-Faced Woman (1941), she retired from the screen at the age of 35 after acting in 28 films.
+Her career revived with a turn to comedy in Ninotchka (1939), which earned her a fourth Academy Award nomination.
+Two-Faced Woman (1941), a box-office flop, was the last of her 28 feature films.
+Following this commercial failure, she continued to be offered movie roles, though she declined most of them.
+Those she did accept failed to materialize, either due to lack of funds or because she dropped out during filming.
 In 1954, Garbo was awarded an Academy Honorary Award "for her luminous and unforgettable screen performances".